If you have questions about Hurricane Matthew or need assistance, please call the state's emergency hotline at 866-246-0133 or visit www.scemd.org.

 If you have a private well that was flooded (water entered the well from the surface of the ground) during the flooding and rain from Hurricane Matthew in South Carolina, your well water could be contaminated.
 To ensure your private well water is safe to drink, you can have it tested for coliform bacteria.
 You must disinfect before you collect a sample.
 Disinfect your well and wait 7-10 days before you collect a sample.
 Disinfection instructions can be found on our website at Emergency Well Disinfection.
 Sampling kits for private wells can be obtained from over 60 DHEC locations across the state and local Health Departments.
 Visit DHEC Locations to find contact information.

-DHEC is operating Special Medical Needs Shelters to provide shelter for people whose medical conditions exceed the capabilities of the Red Cross shelters, but are not severe enough to require a hospital stay.
+DHEC operated Special Medical Needs Shelters to provide shelter for people whose medical conditions exceed the capabilities of the Red Cross shelters, but are not severe enough to require a hospital stay.
 We do not provide health care services in these shelters.
-(Note: If you think you may need this type of shelter, please call DHEC at 1-800-868-0404.)
+As of 11/01/2016, all emergency shelters are now closed.

 If you have a concern about a dam that may have been impacted by the storm, please call DHEC at (803) 898-4312.